withastro/astro/.changeset/silver-peaches-pump.md

 "astro": patch
 ---

-Updated `renderEndpoint` implementation to handle `Response` with immutable headers.
+Updated `renderEndpoint` implementation to only append the reroute directive if the response HTTP status code is 404 or 500.